stellar/stellar-cli/FULL_HELP_DOCS.md

 Generates an "implicit CLI" for the specified contract on-the-fly using the contract's schema, which gets embedded into every Soroban contract.
 The "slop" in this command, everything after the `--`, gets passed to this implicit CLI.
 Get in-depth help for a given contract:

-soroban contract invoke ... -- --help
+stellar contract invoke ... -- --help

 **Usage:** `stellar contract invoke [OPTIONS] --id <CONTRACT_ID> --source-account <SOURCE_ACCOUNT> [-- <CONTRACT_FN_AND_ARGS>...]`